Adr029/busticketing-api/README.md

 - sample data is provided in `src/main/resources/data.sql`

-**3. Change mysql username and password as per your installation**
+**3. Change MySQL username and password as per your installation**

 + open `src/main/resources/application.properties`
-+ change `spring.datasource.username` and `spring.datasource.password` as per your mysql installation
++ change `spring.datasource.username` and `spring.datasource.password` as per your MySQL installation

 **4. Run the app using maven**